-Nevertheless, the dangers of lung cancer remain extremely serious.
-Data from the American Cancer Society (ACS) suggests that lung cancer will kill more people than any other type of cancer in 2019.
+Nevertheless, the risk of lung cancer remains extremely serious.
+Data from the American Cancer Society (ACS) suggests that lung cancer is still the second most commonly diagnosed cancer in men and women.

 Asbestos Lung Cancer Symptoms

 Symptoms of asbestos lung cancer are very similar to the symptoms of non-asbestos lung cancer.
-The long latency period of asbestos-related diseases means that the symptoms will start out mild and get worse over time before they are finally noticed.
+The long latency period of asbestos-related diseases means that the health effects will start out mild and get worse over time before they are finally noticed.

 Symptoms of asbestos lung cancer include: